-Most lenders will not let homeowners take cash-out on their property without 12-months seasoning.
+Most lenders will not let homeowners take cash out on their property without 12-months seasoning.
 Meaning that if you buy real estate, you’ll need to sit on it for at least a year before taking any cash out.
-Lenders enacted tougher cash-out rules to deter investors from buying homes with zero money down, and quickly refinancing them at a higher value and taking cash out.
+Lenders enacted tougher cash out rules to deter investors from buying homes with zero money down, and quickly refinancing them at a higher value and zapping the equity.

 There are some lenders that will allow cash out up to 75% loan-to-value without any property seasoning, but most homeowners who are looking for quick cash out usually do not have 25% equity in their homes.